ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/Public Key Authentication.md

 ```

 * We also recommend to generating the  following keys which are more secure than the default.
-  * To generate a RSA 4096 key: `ssh-keygen -b 4096`
+  * To generate an RSA 4096 key: `ssh-keygen -b 4096`
     * Much more secure than 2048 bit is slower when logging into your seedbox
   * To generate a ed25519 key: `ssh-keygen -t ed25519`
-    * New algorithm, has smaller key size and faster generation with security comparable to RSA ~3000
+    * New algorithm, has a smaller key size and faster generation with security comparable to RSA ~3000

 * Here, you can press **ENTER** to save the key pair into the `.ssh/` subdirectory in your home directory
   * For Windows, your User Folder is typically in `C:\Users\username\.ssh`
-  * For linux it's `/home/username/.ssh`
+  * For Linux it's `/home/username/.ssh`
   * You may also specify an alternate path.

 ```sh